Table of Contents

 Wireless Headphones and Exercise

 If you work out, there’s a good chance you listen to music while you’re doing it.
-There’s nothing like listening to fast-paced, upbeat song to keep you going when your body starts to feel tired.
+There’s nothing like listening to a fast-paced, upbeat songs to keep you going when your body starts to feel tired.
 Research has shown that music has a positive influence on how we respond to fatigue, our breathing rate, and our muscle movement and coordination.